Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 .. code-block:: console

    cd <PYNQ repository>/sdbuild/
-   make REBUILD_PYNQ_ROOTFS=True BOARDS=<board>
+   make REBUILD_PYNQ_ROOTFS=1 BOARDS=<board>

 Rebuilding the PYNQ source distribution tarball
 -----------------------------------------------
-To avoid rebuilding the PYNQ source distribution package, and consequently bypass the need to build bitstreams for the PYNQ-Z1, PYNQ-Z2 and the ZCU104, a prebuilt PYNQ sdist tarball should be reused as described in steps listed above.
+Reuse the prebuilt PYNQ source distribution package unless the package or included overlays have changed.

 You can force a PYNQ source distribution rebuild by setting the ``REBUILD_PYNQ_SDIST`` variable when invoking make